 submitted to the VR counselor or OIB worker.

-Following the assessment, the O&M specialist reviews the results with the customer and answers any questions that the customer might have about the recommended training.
+Following the assessment, it is recommended that the O&M specialist reviews the results with the customer and answers any questions that the customer might have about the recommended training.

 5.3.2 Process and Procedure

-The VR counselor or OIB worker completes VR2897, Orientation and Mobility Referral, and sends it to the provider that has been chosen by the customer and the VR counselor or OIB worker.
+The VR counselor or OIB worker completes the VR2897, Orientation and Mobility Referral, leaving no blanks and putting NA (not applicable) as needed.
+After completion of the form, the VR counselor or OIB worker sends it to the provider that has been chosen by the customer.
 Included with the referral is information that helps the O&M specialist assess and recommend training for the customer.

 The VR counselor or OIB worker is responsible for authorizing an O&M assessment and approving services, including approving the documentation for payment when invoiced.

 Based on the results of the O&M assessment, the VR counselor or OIB worker determines the training goal and hours to be funded by VR or OIB.
-No assessments are made and no training sessions provided before a service authorization is issued.
+No assessments or training sessions are completed before a service authorization is issued.

 After submitting VR2894, Orientation and Mobility Assessment, the O&M specialist must contact the customer's VR counselor or OIB worker to discuss the initial assessment.
-This discussion must be documented and filed in the provider's customer file.
+This discussion must be documented and filed in the O&M provider's customer file.

 The discussion includes: